Visual Cultures in Natural History, the Life Sciences, and Medicine

 Friday, April 16, 2021 12:00 pm to 1:30 pm EDT

-Pamela Mackenzie, Max Planck Institute for Art History, Bibliotheca Hertziana, Rome, either diss. ch.: Nehemiah Grew’s Anatomy of Plants / OR article: images of bladder stones in the Royal Society collections.
+Pamela Mackenzie, Max Planck Institute for Art History, Bibliotheca Hertziana, Rome, will be presenting her work on images of bladder stones in the Royal Society collections: "Cures and Curiosities: Visualizing the Stone Disease."

 Friday, May 14, 2021 12:00 pm to 1:30 pm EDT